digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/12_Testing.rst

 Multiple Test Aggregation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-When running a large test suite, we can split the suite across multiple machines and aggregate the results afterwards.
+When running a large test suite, you can split the suite across multiple machines and aggregate the results.

 .. code-block:: sh